DCA Research launch - Out At Work

 While Australian organisations are increasingly developing policies to support and include their LGBTIQ+ workforce, there remains a sizeable proportion of LGBTIQ+ employees who are still not comfortable being out at work.
 And yet hiding who they are can be costly, not only to their own well-being, but also to the organisations they work for and the broader Australian economy.

-Panel speakers will include:
+Panel speakers included:

 - Robbie Robertson, Experience Design Partner, Deloitte Digital and National Sponsor for Deloitte’s LGBTI Network ‘GLOBE’